CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 The term `decision point` is one or two letters derived from the name of the decision point as follows:
  - Start with the decision point name as given in [Likely Decision Points and Relevant Data](#likely-decision-points-and-relevant-data).
  - Remove any text in parentheses (and the parentheses themselves).
- - Remove the word "Impact" if it's part of the name.
+ - Remove the word “Impact” if it's part of the name.
- - Create an initialism from remaining title-case words (ignore "of," etc.), taking only the first two words.
+ - Create an initialism from remaining title-case words (ignore “of,” etc.), taking only the first two words.
  - The first letter of the initialism is upper case; if there is a second letter, then it is lower case.
  - Verify that the initialism is unique among decision points in the version of SSVC.
 If two initialisms collide, sort their source names equivalent to `LC_ALL=C sort`.
 The name that sorts first keeps the initialism for which there is a collision.
 Set the second letter of the initialism to the first character in the name that resolves the collision.
 If the names were `Threat` and `Threshold`, `T` would be `Threat` and `Ts` would be `Threshold`.
 We make an effort to design SSVC without such collisions.